Outcasts-Entertainment/bountybot_docs/README.md

 There is also the option to [donate](https://www.paypal.com/donate/?hosted_button_id=DFWYVYABRRJX4) which is entirely up to you and is also to maintain and update the bot.

-All money gotten through this project wil go straight to Outcasts as funds to create new and more exciting projects.
+All money gotten through this project wil go straight to Outcasts as funds to maintain this project AND create new and exciting projects.

 ## Commands